Tiffany Haddish Recalls Being Helpless Watching Friends Be Murdered

 "When they had that moment of silence—that eight minutes and 46 seconds of silence on that stage—and I'm standing there, next to one of the mothers of a victim, and the quietness and then the thought of what if someone's knee was in my neck for this long?" she said.
 "How helpless were my friends when they were being attacked, you know?"

 "The tears—I was trying to swallow them," she continued.
 "And they was coming out through my nose, and my mask was full of snot.
 And I was, like, holding it, trying to, like, keep the snot off my mouth.
 But there aint no holding it.
-And I wasn't going to take it off because I didn't want to look like a scene out of a bad movie.
+And I wasn't going to take it off 'cause I didn't want to look like a scene out of a bad movie.
 The pain, the amount of pain that I felt was tremendous."

 Haddish also addressed criticism she received after the Rev. Al Sharpton mentioned her name during the eulogy and several social media users accused her of "getting shout-outs" and "forcing her presence."